Spomky-Labs/otphp/UPGRADE.md

 ### Backup code feature

-Backup code features must be explicitly enabled with the `scheb_two_factor.backup_codes.enabled` configuration option.
+The backup code feature must be explicitly enabled with the `scheb_two_factor.backup_codes.enabled` configuration option.

 ## 1.x to 2.x